DeepLearnI/demo-project/TUTORIAL.md

 Now in the terminal type

 ```
-$ foundations retrieve logs --env scheduler --job_id=<copied_job_id>
+$ foundations retrieve logs --env scheduler --job_id <copied_job_id>
 ```

-You can do this at any time while your jobs is running to print their latest terminal output.
+You can do this at any time while your jobs are running to print their latest terminal output.
 This is also useful for investigating failed jobs.

 ### Receive Slack message

-[TODO}]  -- either remove or reformulate depending on whether Slack feature exists
+[TODO]

 ## Experiment queueing management

 Tracking experiments is powerful if you do [TODO].
-We can track all the hyperparameters we try, and all metrics you can calculate in code about any particular experiment.
+We can track all the parameters and architectures we try, and all metrics you can calculate in code about any particular experiment.

 [TODO]

 ### Log a metric

-In `driver.py` we have a couple of lines that collect useful information about our model.
+In `driver.py` we already have a couple of lines that print useful information about our model.
+It's easy to get Foundations to log them.

-For now, let's track the train loss and test loss metrics we already have code to calculate.
+For now, let's track the train loss and test loss metrics we already have.
+[TODO rewrite]

-Start by adding an import statement at the top of `driver.py`:
+Start by adding an import statement to `driver.py`:

 ```
 import foundations